Safayy/MEchain/README.md

 # MEchain: A Blockchain-Based Medical Application

 MEchain is a revolutionary medical application that leverages blockchain technology to improve the security, privacy, and efficiency of medical data management.
-The application provides a decentralized platform for medical professionals, patients, and researchers to access, store, and share medical data in a secure and transparent manner.
+The application provides a decentralized platform for medical professionals, patients, and researchers to access, store, and share medical data in a secure and transparent manner with your trusted professionals.

 ## Features